AARNet/Digital-Skills-GitBook/glossary.md

 ## D

 * **deep fakes** – fake videos or images created using AI and machine learning that feature well-known or fictional people doing or saying things that are not real.
+* * **doxing** or **doxxing** – gathering someone's personal information and publishing it with the intention of harrassment, or having your personal information shared in such a manner.

 ## E